 Feeling loss and emptiness comes from unresolved grief.
 Part of you has not come to terms with your bodily change.
 It may be too painful.
 You may be glossing over the feelings that are erupting.
 When we don’t openly talk or explore emotions that have been with us for a long time, they come back in the sense of loss and despair.

 Even if it feels overwhelming and painful, thinking and talking about significant past events that caused you grief may help you process them.
-Depending on how strong you feel about these events, going through the process with a mental health professional is highly advisable.
+Depending on how strongly you feel about these events, going through the process with a mental health professional is highly advisable.

 Not Having Significant Relationships